 (ME) Integration

-Solution must allow for automated transfer of data to and from the Ellucian Colleague via Ellucian Ethos, with little to no end-user/programmer intervention.
+Solution must allow for automated transfer of data to and/or from other programs, such as those listed in 8.7.2, with little to no end-user/programmer intervention.

-Solution must demonstrate compatibility with current program integrations, which included but at not limited to: Colleague, GiveCampus, Handshake, Double the Donation, CyberGrants, MarketSmart and DocuSign.
+Solution must demonstrate compatibility with current program integrations, which include but are not limited to: Colleague, GiveCampus, Handshake, Double the Donation, CyberGrants, MarketSmart and DocuSign.

 List your integration technologies including abilities to do batch and real-time data processing.
 Describe the business/technical functions that are Web Service / API accessible.
 Include any Web Service / API technical documentation available.